-83. The scope of the President's powers does not seem correlated with the election by universal suffrage.
-As under the current Constitution, the President is elected by universal suffrage for a term of four years (Article 78).
+- 83. The scope of the President's powers does not seem correlated with the election by universal suffrage.
+10 As under the current Constitution, the President is elected by universal suffrage for a term of four years (Article 78).
 To be a candidate, the support of between 1% and 2% of the electorate is needed.
 All those having obtained such support may stand and a list of candidates will be established.
 Voters rank them in order of preference and the person placed best in the overall ranking is elected.
 A special law shall specify the implementation modalities, while maintaining a single round election.
 Although one round election will in principle encourage political alliances before the vote and favour the emergence of a majority, the Venice Commission sees the risk that, in the presence of many candidates, the vote may result in a President elected by a minority of voters.
-In the view of the Venice Commission, an election by a larger panel of local and national politicians might prove better suited to a rather weak political role, such as in Italy or in the Federal Republic of Germany or in France until 1962.
+More generally, one might legitimately wonder whether, for a presidential function which is rather weak, direct election is appropriate.
+In the view of the Venice Commission, an election by a larger panel of local and national politicians might be taken into account as a possible option. - 84.
+The Commission understands, in the light of the specific context of Iceland, that there was a wish to retain the tradition of direct election of the President, seen as a key-element in the Icelandic system of checks and balances.
+The direct election of the President may also be seen as contributing to the legitimacy necessary to the President's veto right and his/her power to trigger a referendum.
+This being said, the Venice Commission considers that a more adequate balance could have been found between the direct election of the President and the scope of the presidential powers.